metal-stack/docs/docs/src/overview/kubernetes.md

 ## metal-stack Components for Kubernetes Integration

-The following two components are provided from metal-stack to make the cluster creation possible.
+The following components are generic, meaning that they are independent of the chosen Kubernetes orchestration engine.

 ### metal-ccm